jupyterhub/binderhub/CONTRIBUTING.md

    This command sets up `docker` to use the same Docker daemon as your minikube cluster does.
 This means images you build are directly available to the cluster.

-Note: when you no longer wish to use the minikube host, you can undo this change by running:
+   To undo this step, you can run the following.

    ```bash
    eval $(minikube docker-env -u)
    ```

-1. Start BinderHub with the testing config file:
+1. Start BinderHub with the testing config file.

    ```bash
    python3 -m binderhub -f testing/local-binder-k8s-hub/binderhub_config.py